devopsdays/devopsdays-web/content/events/2017-portland/sponsor.md

 Sponsors are responsible for providing high-res logos for use on the website and in promotional materials.
 The preferred file formats are EPS or AI.

 There are also opportunities for exclusive special sponsorships.
-If your organization would be interested in sponsoring one of the conference meals, coffee, wifi, or even the evening event, please {{< email_organizers >}}.
+If your organization would be interested in sponsoring one of the conference meals, coffee, wifi, or even the evening event, please email {{< email_organizers >}}.
 If you've got an idea that isn't one of those, let's talk about what you're thinking!